MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-vms-with-ha-dr.md

 1. Change to its subdirectory *weblogic-cafe*: `cd weblogic-cafe`
 1. Compile and package the sample application: `mvn clean package`.

 The package should be successfully generated and located at `<parent-path-to-your-local-clone>/azure-cafe/weblogic-cafe/target/weblogic-cafe.war`.
-If you don't see the package, you must troubleshoot and resolve the issue before continuing.
+If you don't see the package, you must troubleshoot and resolve the issue before you continueg.

 ### Deploy sample app